Basic bat care

 Any bat that is found on the ground, or in an exposed area, especially during the day, is likely to need help.

 How can I help?

-If the bat is on the ground , on an outside wall, or in exposed area where it may be vulerable, it should be contained in a box (see the instructions below) and you should call the Bat Helpline 0845 1300 228 for further advice.
-We have details for over 200 Bat Carers operating throughout the UK, and can put you in touch with someone nearby who can help.
+If the bat is on the ground, on an outside wall, or in an exposed area where it may be vulnerable, it should be contained in a box (see the instructions below).

-You should avoid handling the bat, but if it is necessary WEAR GLOVES due to the small risk of a rabies type virus.
+You should avoid handling the bat, but if it is necessary WEAR GLOVES due to the small risk of a type of rabies.

 Containing a bat